GUIDE

 Workunit uses OAuth 2.0 for secure authentication.
 The first time your AI tool uses a Workunit tool, you'll be prompted to authorize access through your browser.

-3. Review the permissions and click "Authorize"
+Review the requested permissions and click Authorize.

-4. Return to your terminal—you're now connected!
+Return to your terminal

 Your authorization persists across sessions.
 You only need to authenticate once per tool.